Research shows that 95 passwords are stolen every second, and roughly eight million passwords are pilfered each day.*

 If you're thinking about making a home renovation, you probably want to make choices that satisfy both your own desires and those of prospective buyers—especially if you're considering selling your home in the next decade.
 While it's difficult to place a value on the satisfaction that a renovation brings you, we can help to make a decision that will bring you the greatest return on your investment when it comes to resale value.
 Here are the top five home renovations that will reap the greatest reward when it comes time to sell your home:

-When you’re balancing all-nighters, a full course load, Bachelor viewing parties and a part-time job, your latte-a-day habit might seem like a necessity.
+When you’re balancing all-nighters, a full course load, Bachelor viewing parties, and a part-time job, your latte-a-day habit might seem like a necessity.
 And hey, aren’t you going to college so that you have money to make up for your growing credit card debt in the future?
+Not quite.

 The thing is, you’re creating a foundation for your financial life now, and avoiding the biggest mistakes that most college students make will give you the freedom to do what you want to down the road.
-Here's how to set yourself up for financial success through
+Here's how to set yourself up for financial success.

 Whether you’re just at the beginning of your college experience and trying to figure out how much to take out in student loans, or you’re a graduate already making payments on your debt, you might be feeling a little overwhelmed.
 But paying off your student loans isn’t impossible!
 In this post, we’ll walk you through a few different tactics so that you can find a manageable route to freedom.